symbol/symbol-docs/source/concepts/namespace.rst

 Identifying the ticket
 ======================

-The same company sells tickets for an event organized in different venues.
-The company registers a non-transferable :doc:`mosaic <mosaic>` for each function.
+The same company sells tickets for events organized in different venues.
+The company registers a non-transferable :doc:`mosaic <mosaic>` for each actuation.

 The ticket seller adds a series of subdomains on top of the root domain of ``ticketsales``.
-The root plus subdomains are "ticketsales.eventID.ticket".
+The root plus subdomains are ``ticketsales.event<ID>.ticket``.

-The company aliases one registered mosaic with ``ticketsales.event1.ticket`` namespace name.
+The company links one registered mosaic with ``ticketsales.event1.ticket`` namespace name.

 Identifying the buyer
 =====================